 But we don’t need to look to the future, and its admitted lack of data, to find trouble.
 It is not so much the productivity of GMOs that is at issue, but their dependence on a restrictive, indeed almost monopolistic, intellectual property regime.
 The below chart should give an idea of the extent to which a single company controls the technology that has ensured, on the supply side, cheap food enjoyed by millions of Americans (and their livestock).

-The panelists were happy that private-sector interest in partnerships is finally taking hold, but under what terms?
-This is resource extraction writ large, and anyone looking for real consequences need look no further than Madagascar:
+The panellists were happy that private-sector interest in partnerships is finally taking hold, but under what terms?
+This is resource extraction writ large, and anyone looking for real consequences needs look no further than Madagascar:

 When Madagascan President Marc Ravalomanana was ousted in March 2009, a major factor in his new unpopularity was the deal he had made with South Korea’s Daewoo corporation, effectively handing over 1 million hectares of Madagascar’s best agricultural land.
 The firm planned to use a South African workforce to grow 5 million metric tons of corn a year in addition to cultivating 120,000 hectares of palm oil, mainly for export to land-poor Korea to ensure its food security.
 With two-thirds of the Madagascan population living below the poverty line of less than US$ 0.64 a day and more than 500,000 relying on food aid, the deal provoked outrage from the international community.
 The 99-year land lease was quickly repealed by incoming Madagascan President Andry Rajoelina.